MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

   </figcaption>
 </figure>

 We also tested three different kinds of speaker drivers.
-The largest-diameter speaker driver produced the best clarity as well as a bass represenation that is comparable to the already installed bluetooth speaker.
+The largest-diameter speaker driver produced the best clarity as well as bass response comparable to the existing bluetooth speaker.

 <figure>
   <img src="/assets/image/2023_11_26_kristeic_speaker_drivers.jpeg"